 Best 60hz Phone – OnePlus 6T

 The OnePus 6T comes with a slim design, a Qualcomm Snapdragon 845 chipset, 16 + 20 MP Dual Camera, Up to 10 GB RAM, a 6.4” Optic AMOLED display, In-Display Fingerprint sensor, operates on OxygenOS, has a 3700 mAh non-removable battery with a Fast Charging capability of 5V 4A and a capacity of 256 GB Storage.
-Perhaps the only thing that holds it back is the 60Hz refresh rate that it offers.
-Comparatively, there are higher refresh rates being made available on smartphones these days.
+Perhaps the only thing that holds it back is the 60Hz rate that it offers.
+Comparatively, these are being made available on smartphones these days.
 Having said that, this is the best out of all the 60Hz mobile phones in the market.

 Best 90hz Phone – Realme 6

-This phone has a hole-punch display and 90Hz refresh rate that delivers a smooth experience which is not common to the Realme models in this price bracket.
-It has a fingerprint scanner,a 20:9 aspect ratio 6.6-inch FHD+ 90Hz IPS LCD Display display, 4 GB RAM, a Realme UI with a lot of new features MediaTek Helio G90T SoC and an exceptionally good 4,300mAh battery capacity along with the 30W fast charger and a quad camera setup of 64MP + 8MP + 2MP + 2MP .
+This phone has a hole-punch display and 90Hz rate that delivers a smooth experience which is not common to the Realme models in this price bracket.
+It has a fingerprint scanner, a 20:9 aspect ratio 6.6-inch FHD+ 90Hz IPS LCD Display display, 4 GB RAM, a Realme UI with a lot of new features MediaTek Helio G90T SoC and an exceptionally good 4,300mAh battery capacity along with the 30W fast charger and a quad-camera setup of 64MP + 8MP + 2MP + 2MP .
 Being available at a reasonable price makes this device a worthy contender among the budget phones.